 - If you are pregnant, trying for a baby, or breastfeeding.

 - If you have any problems with the way your liver works, or if you have any problems with the way your kidneys work.

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about famciclovir, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Your dose will depend upon the type of infection you have, so take famciclovir exactly as your doctor tells you to.
 Typically, doses range from 250 mg to 750 mg, and doses are taken either one, two or three times daily.
-Your doctor or pharmacist will tell you what dose is right for you, and this information will also be printed on the label of the pack to remind you about what was said to you.
+Your doctor or pharmacist will tell you what dose is right for you, and this information will also be printed on the label of the pack to remind you.

 - Space out your doses evenly during the day.
 You can take famciclovir tablets either with or without food.

 - Even if you feel your infection has cleared up, keep taking the tablets until the course is finished (unless your doctor tells you to stop sooner).
 This is to prevent the infection from coming back.
 A course of treatment usually lasts for around 5-10 days, although some people need to take famciclovir for only one day, and other people need a course lasting for several months.
 If you still feel unwell after finishing your course of treatment, go back to see your doctor.